World Class Poet to Speak at White Fund Lecture

 The White Fund’s purpose is to have a free series of interactive presentations for Lawrence area adults, youth, and children.
 The audience is encouraged to seek wisdom, cultural enrichment, and intellectual enhancement by attending and participating.

 Funded by a generous financial gift from the Honorable Daniel Appleton White, the White Fund Lecture Series has provided cultural conversation featuring well-known lecturers in fields such as history, literature, travel, the arts, and politics.
 The White Fund is collaborating with Northern Essex on this series.
+This program is also supported in part by a grant from the Lawrence Cultural Council, a local agency which is supported by the Massachusetts Cultural Council, a state agency.

 For additional information or to be notified of upcoming events in the White Fund Enlightenment Series, call 978-738-7403 or visit the White Fund website.